 How then did you get the faith to receive the gift of salvation?

 How did God impart His supernatural faith to you?

 Through the Word of God, the Good News about Christ, you heard!

-All that you did to be saved was simply to acknowledge your sinfulness, wretchedness and bankruptcy, and exercise the faith which God had imparted to you to receive the gift of salvation that God’s grace has provided for you through the sacrifice of Jesus Christ on the cross.
+You were saved by exercising or using the faith which God had imparted to you via the Gospel of Christ you heard to receive the gift of salvation that God’s grace has provided for you through the sacrifice of Jesus Christ on the cross.

-Have you ever wondered how you could believe that Jesus Christ died for your sins and that you could be saved by grace alone and through faith in Christ alone?
+Have you ever wondered how you could believe that Jesus Christ died for your sins and that you could be saved by grace through faith in Christ alone?